 This code creates the variables x and y that match the x and y fields of the p variable.
 The outcome is that the variables x and y contain the values from the p struct.

-We can also destructure with literal values as part of the struct pattern rather than creating variables for all of the fields.
-This allows us to test some of the fields for particular values while creating variables to destructure the other fields.
+We can also destructure with literal values as part of the struct pattern rather than creating variables for all the fields.
+Doing so allows us to test some of the fields for particular values while creating variables to destructure the other fields.

-Listing 18-14 shows a match statement that separates Point values into three cases: points that lie directly on the x axis (which is true when y = 0), on the y axis (x = 0), or neither :
+Listing 18-14 shows a match expression that separates Point values into three cases: points that lie directly on the x axis (which is true when y = 0), on the y axis (x = 0), or neither :

-Filename: src/main.rs
+src/main.rs

 fn main() {